EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 ### Installing Magento in our container

 Now that we have our environment ready for Magento.
 Let's install it.
-First order of business is to create the composer project:
+First order of business is to create the Composer project:

 ```sh
 composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition ./install
 ```

-If you're familiar with composer, then this should look very familiar to you.
+If you're familiar with Composer, then this should look very familiar to you.
 This command will download all the magento files as specified by the `magento/project-community-edition` project from the `https://repo.magento.com/` repository.
 There are a few gotchas though:

 First, Magento is not openly available to download just like that.
-As such, composer will ask for authentication in order to do so.
+As such, Composer will ask for authentication in order to do so.
 Follow [this guide](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html) to obtain the authentication keys from the Magento Marketplace.
-When compsoser asks for a "Username", type in the Public key; when it asks for "Password", type in the Private Key.
+When Composer asks for a "Username", type in the "Public Key"; when it asks for "Password", type in the "Private Key".

 Second, you'll notice that I specified `./install` at the end of that command.
 This is where all the files will be downloaded.
-I've chosen this (i.e. an `install` directory under our current one) because `composer create-project` will refuse to download the files in a directory that's not empty.
+I've chosen this (i.e. an `install` directory inside our current one) because `composer create-project` will refuse to download the files in a directory that's not empty.
 Ours isn't, because we've got our Dockerfile in it.
 But that's nothing to worry about, once composer finishes downloading everything, we'll just copy the files over to their rightful location at `/workspaces/magento-demo`.
 You can do so with some Linux sorcery like this one:

 ```sh
 (shopt -s dotglob; mv -v ./install/* .)